Paul Bloomquist: Posthumous awards

 Bloomquist was inducted into the DUSTOFF Association Hall of Fame, which honors Army Medical personnel engaged in Army aeromedical evacuation programs.
 The Dustoff Hall of Fame states the following: "LTC Paul A. Bloomquist exemplified the DUSTOFF spirit throughout his career.
 Spending nearly 35 months in Vietnam, he earned 4 awards of the Distinguished Flying Cross, 37 Air Medals, and 3 Purple Hearts.
 One DFC citation reports that even though he was wounded himself, he continued flying for nearly 13 hours during which time he rescued many casualties under heavy enemy fire.
 He was selected "Army Aviator of the Year" in 1964 and the U.S. Chamber of Commerce honored him as an "Outstanding Young American."
 Following a battalion command in Germany, his life was cut short when a terrorist group exploded several bombs at the V Corps Headquarters in Frankfurt.
 In recognition of his service, the US Army installation at Ziegenberg, Germany, home of the 68th Medical Group, was renamed "Camp Paul Bloomquist."
 Paul Bloomquist was inducted into the DUSTOFF Hall of Fame on 22 February 2003."

 Bloomquist was also inducted into the Utah Aviation Hall of Fame, which is located at the Hill Aerospace Museum at Hill AFB, in 2010.

-The Kaserne of the 68th Medical Group was named Camp Paul Bloomquist in his honor.
+The barrack of the 68th Medical Group was named Camp Paul Bloomquist in his honor.

 Popular culture

-The song "Terror Couple Kill Colonel" by Bauhaus subtly mentions the murder of Paul Bloomquist.
+The song "Terror Couple Kill Colonel" by Bauhaus refers to the murder of Paul Bloomquist.